nshigenaga/virtualriflesupport/README.md

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2023-09-26
+This updated policy is effective as of 2023-10-4.

 **Contact Us**